-Most people think of content marketing as producing text-based content, writing words and sentences to sell a product or convey an idea.
-While that is true, we have it’s no the end of the story.
+Most people think of content marketing as producing text-based content, or perhaps an explainer video, to sell a product or convey an idea.
+While that is true, it’s not the end of the story.

 There are many types of content your business can use as part of your marketing mix.
 These include video, blogs, social media posts, infographics, memes, ebooks, reports, slide shows, ecourses, and quizzes.
 Yes, all of this falls under the content marketing umbrella!

 In our data-driven world, an image really does have the power to explain 1000 words.
 Our daily habits have proven this to be true.
 This is why visual marketing is important!

 One such compelling visual that is widely used by marketers is an infographic.